Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            8c.TTML IMSC1 Image Specified in 11.3.4 [[!MPEG4-30]]
              IMSC1 Image Profile  *im1i*

-           8d.
-CEA  CTA-608 and CTA-708 Specified in 11.4 [[!MPEG4-30]]
-             Caption data is embedded in SEI messages in video track *ccea* (compatible brand)
     9. The BitRateBox btrt SHOULD be used to signal the average and maximum bitrate in the sample entry box, this is most relevant for bitmap or xml based timed text subtitles